iWinston/typeorm-plus/docs/caching.md

 "options" are [redis specific options](https://github.com/NodeRedis/node_redis#options-object-properties).

-You can use `typeorm cache:clear` command to clear everything stored in cache.
+You can use `typeorm cache:clear` to clear everything stored in the cache.